pytorch/xla/API_GUIDE.md

 - If a PyTorch tensor has `torch.bfloat16` data type, this will be directly mapped to the TPU `bfloat16` (XLA `BF16` primitive type).

-XLA tensors on TPUs will always report their PyTorch datatype regardless of the actual datatype they're using.
+Developers should note that *XLA tensors on TPUs will always report their PyTorch datatype* regardless of the actual datatype they're using.
 This conversion is automatic and opaque.
 If an XLA tensor on a TPU is moved back to the CPU it will be converted from its actual datatype to its PyTorch datatype.
+Depending on how your code operates, this conversion triggered by the type of processing unit can be important.

 ### Memory Layout